Last updated Jan 26, 2023

 Manual retiring of apps

 We have EOL terms for manually retiring apps that are paid via Atlassian.
-The following terms only apply to apps with active customers:
+To manually retire your apps with active customers, you must abide by the following terms:

 • Communicate the upcoming EOL to your customers effectively via emails, blogs, marketing, or other channels.

 • Remember that you are obligated to support your current customers for the terms of any maintenance they have already purchased.
-For example, if a customer bought your server app last week, you must support them for 51 more weeks.
+For example, if a customer bought an annual subscription to your app last week, you must support them for 51 more weeks.

-• Archive or delete the app listings on the agreed date.
+• Archive the app listings on the agreed date or schedule to archive them

 How to manually retire your app